patternfly/gatsby-theme-patternfly-org/patternfly-org-demo/src/content/design-guidelines/styles/typography/typography.md

 section: styles
 hideTOC: true
 showTitle: true
-hideTOC: In a future breaking-change release, the font will default to the Red Hat font.
+optIn: In a future breaking-change release, the font will default to the Red Hat font.
 You can opt-in and update to use the Red Hat font now by wrapping your application with the ".pf-m-redhat-font" class.
 For more information visit the Red Hat font page.
 ---

 import { Button, Grid, GridItem } from '@patternfly/react-core';